-The main solid information we have on this new MacBook Pro is on its display, with well-connected analyst Ming Chi-Kuo predicting Apple will launch an “all-new” MacBook Pro with a display ranging between 16 and 16.5 inches in size.
+The most solid information we have on this new MacBook Pro is its display, with well-connected analyst Ming Chi-Kuo predicting Apple will launch an “all-new” MacBook Pro with a display ranging between 16 and 16.5 inches in size.
 That would make it Apple’s largest MacBook display since the company stopped selling its 17-inch model.

 If that’s true, it dampens hopes of Apple fitting its 16-inch MacBook Pro with an OLED display, which would feel like a given if Apple’s rumored laptop is its attempt to go all-out.

 But then, Apple has never been one to rush in head-first with relatively new technology.
 Apple’s mantra is to be best, not to be first.
 If it doesn’t feel it can equip the 16-inch MacBook Pro with an OLED display that would absolutely blow you away this year, then it won’t do it until it’s totally ready.

 We don’t know much about the design of the 16-inch MacBook Pro outside of one major change: The screen bezels.